FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

-Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      Python library for creating MQTT brokers paho-mqtt                      Python library for creating MQTT clients Flask                          Python server framework to serve our website with a sensor data chart jQuery                         JavaScript library, will be used here to help integrate sensor data chart into a webpage Highcharts                     JavaScript library for creating charts
+Minimalmodbus                  Python library for easily reading and writing Modbus registers Mosquitto                      Python library for creating MQTT brokers paho-mqtt                      Python library for creating MQTT clients Flask                          Python server framework to serve the website with a sensor data chart jQuery                         JavaScript library, will be used here to help integrate sensor data chart into a webpage Highcharts                     JavaScript library for creating charts
 =============================  ==========================================================================================================